mubashirtanveerayon/Schneizel-Chess-Engine/readme.md

 ```

 ## What not to expect
-This is not a uci chess engine, as I am not a professional chess protgrammer but would like to be one.
-The ai is a pretty weak compared to stockfish or other chess engines out there as it uses a static evaluation function.
+This is not a uci chess engine.
+The ai is pretty weak compared to stockfish or other chess engines out there as it uses a static evaluation function.
 I might implement neural network and other better approaches to make the A.I stronger in the future.